phxql/kotlin-one-epub/README.md

 ## TODOs

+1. Write a script to generate the `sites.txt` file.
-Write a script to merge them together.
+1. Write a script to merge them together.
 Currently I'm using Calibre for this.
 Install the EPubMerge-Plugin (http://www.mobileread.com/forums/showthread.php?t=169744), delete the kotlin.epub file and execute `calibre-debug --run-plugin EpubMerge -- *.epub`.
 The merged file is called merge.epub.